seanreed1111/DEV-NEW-PYTHON-PRECOURSE/challenges/stringmethods3.md

 import unittest

 class TestScript(unittest.TestCase):
-    def test1(self):
+    def test2(self):
-        #it should return the sum of lengths of three words
+        # it should return the sum length of three words
-        self.assertEqual(main.getLengthOfThreeWords("three", "random", "words"), 16,
+        self.assertEqual(main.getLengthOfThreeWords("coffee","plus","data"), 14,
-        msg = "it should return the sum of lengths of three words" )
+        msg = "it should return the sum length of three words " )

 ```